Mechazawa/REDBetter-crawler/README.md

 At this point you may execute the following command:

-    $ apollobetter
+    $ orpheusbetter

-And you will receive a notification stating that you should edit the configuration file \~/.apollobetter/config (if you're lucky).
+And you will receive a notification stating that you should edit the configuration file \~/.orpheusbetter/config (if you're lucky).

 Configuration
 -------------

 You've made it far!
 Congratulations.
 Open up the file
-\~/.apollobetter/config in a text editor.
+\~/.orpheusbetter/config in a text editor.
 You're going to see something like this:

     [whatcd]